 Did you personalize when the little girl was staring out the window thinking about what you were saying while you were lecturing as a teacher — projecting she was not paying attention and therefore insulting you by acting in a perfectly normal and socially appropriate way for a high intellect child who is eye-avoidant, not due to moral failure or because they are trying to be defiant, but because RBF and eye-avoidant behavior are neurological affectations of individuals who have high functioning Autism?

-Did you think of yourself like an outsider, a loner, a wallflower, or like someone who never seems to fit in well with your peers (even if you were well liked in general among them?
+Did you think of yourself as an outsider, a loner, a wallflower, or someone who never seems to fit in well with your peers (even if you were well-liked in general among them?

 Were you bullied as a child for being smarter than others?
 Or picked on and or excluded socially as a child, teen, young adult, or career professional from the “in crowd” because you were actually more talented or in some way more socially attractive than them?
 Shunned for being too good at something in life rather than for not being good enough?